Alexandra Bell (athlete): Career

 In May 2021, Bell ran faster than the 800 m Olympic qualifying time at the Belfast Irish Milers.
 The event did not award points towards Olympic qualification, as it didn't have a European Permit.
 She finished fifth at the 2021 British Athletics Championships event, which doubled up as the Olympic trial event.
 Bell was not initially selected for the delayed 2020 Tokyo Olympics, when the athletics squad was announced in June 2021.
 On 8 July, she was selected for the 800 metres event at the Games, replacing Laura Muir, who had qualified for the event but later decided not to compete as she wanted to focus on the 1500 metres race.
 In the Olympic final, Bell finished seventh in a personal best time of 1:57.66.

 Bell was eliminated in the semi-finals of the 800 m at the 2022 World Championships in Eugene, Oregon in July.
-She was selected for the 800 metres event at the Commonwealth Games held in August in Birmingham that year.
-She finished sixth in the final.
+She was selected for the 800 metres event at the Commonwealth Games held in August in Birmingham that year, and finished sixth in the final.
 The same month, she placed sixth in the event at the European Championships staged in Munich.